segmentio/dashboards-helpscout/Readme.md

 Total active:
 - `helpscout active tickets` - the total number of active tickets in teh mailboxes

+Total pending:
+- `helpscout pending tickets` - the total number of pending tickets in teh mailboxes

 Weekly:
 - `helpscout tickets modified avg` - the trailing average of tickets modified in the last 7 days
 - `helpscout tickets modified last week` - tickets modified in the last 7 days